Higher Education Scholarships for Adult Learners

 Uversity is a Registered Charity that grants Higher Education Scholarships to Adult Learners seeking to unlock their potential and realise their academic, personal and professional ambitions.

 Uversity’s Scholarships help to alleviate the financial barriers that may be preventing older students, aged 23 and over, from earning a Bachelor’s Degree for the first time.

-What distinguishes Uversity Scholars is their commitment to being transformed and transforming others as a result of the Scholarship and educational experience.
+What distinguishes Uversity Scholars is their commitment to transforming themselves and others as a result of the Scholarship and educational experience.

 What are the Scholarships?

 Uversity’s Scholarships comprise multi-annual financial support and programming for successful candidates to pursue a Bachelor’s degree.
 Degrees can be in any discipline and used to enrol in selected institutions on the island of Ireland.

 Preference is given to candidates enrolling on full-time programmes.

 Part-time programmes will be considered on a case by case basis.

-Uversity understands that there are many costs associated with pursuing a degree.
-There are two levels of financial support available, €5,000 or €7,000 per annum for the duration of the chosen degree i.e. 3 or 4 years.
+Uversity understands that there are significant financial costs and sacrifices associated with pursuing a degree as a Mature Student.
+Uversity provides two levels of financial support available, €5,000 or €7,000 per annum for the duration of the chosen degree i.e. 3 or 4 years.
 Payments are made monthly over the course of the degree programme and are subject to continued academic registration and progression.